Bystanders at Work®:

 The student-focused BITB program:

-• Reflects the social contexts and decision-making of young adults
+• Reflects the social contexts and decision-making of young adults.

-• Was evaluated specifically for its impact on student behavior
+• Was evaluated specifically for its impact on student behavior.

 This program recognizes:

-• Uses real-world workplace scenarios grounded in focus group feedback from your staff
+• Uses real-world workplace scenarios grounded in focus group feedback from your staff and faculty

-• Equips participants with concrete skills to intervene, report, and support others appropriately
+• Equips participants with concrete skills to intervene, report, and support others appropriately.

-• Builds a workplace culture of accountability, civility, and shared responsibility among employees
+• Builds a workplace culture of accountability, civility, and shared responsibility among employees.

 Untitled design-84.png